 Once you file, you are in the running!
 And one of two things happens from here:

-If someone does run against you, it's voters in your precinct who will be voting for you, so you'll have the chance to make your case on why you're the best fit from the job.
-But historically speaking, it's much more likely you'll run unopposed and win the thing.
+If someone does run against you, then it's the voters in your precinct who will be voting for you.
+In order to win, you'll need to make your case on why you're the best fit from the job.
+But historically speaking, it's more likely you'll run unopposed and win the thing.

 Awesome of you to join the troops!
 You are doing your part in making sure elected officers reflect the will of the people.